Groups in TestNG

-TestNG is a Testing framework that covers different types of test designs like unit, functional, end-to-end, UI and integration tests.
+TestNG is a testing framework that covers unit, functional, end-to-end, UI, and integration tests for Java projects.

-You can run single or multiple packages (package here means to encapsulate a group of classes in a proper director format) by creating XML and running it through maven.
+You can run a single package or many packages (a package encapsulates related classes in a defined directory layout) by creating an XML suite and triggering it through Maven.

 TestNG Groups with Example

-• At the same time want to ignore (not execute) some test cases as if they do not exist in the code.
+- You want to skip (not execute) selected test cases as if they were absent from the codebase.

 <run>